-Macquarie Telecom Group Limited (the "Company") had a current asset deficiency of \$3.1 million at the end of the financial year.
+Macquarie Telecom Group Limited (the "Company") had a current asset deficiency of \$5.4 million at the end of the financial year.
 The financial statements for the Company have been prepared on a going concern basis as the directors believe the Company can pay its debts as and when they fall due.
-The current asset deficiency includes an amount payable to a wholly owned entity of \$4.6 million.
+The current asset deficiency includes an amount payable to a wholly owned entity of \$5.9 million, which the Company can control the timing of settlement.

-29. EVENTS OCCURING AFTER THE REPORTING DATE
+28. EVENTS OCCURING AFTER THE REPORTING DATE